spockwall/CA2022/README.md

 computer architecture homework

 - unfinished part
-  - test beq is correct
+  - test beq whether it is correct
   - use signed wire for srai
   - warning ALU control